This Is How You Plan & Run a Great Workshop: Simple Tips for Big Results

 2. Planning

-Start planning a workshop with the end in mind.
+Planning is about creating the structure of the workshop.
 Visualise the outcome and outputs you want.
 Then, work backwards so your plan really gets you there.

 3. Developing